lupyuen/pinephone-nuttx-usb/README.md

 # Decode EHCI Register Values

-_In the log above, what are the values of the EHCI Registers?_
+_In the NuttX Log above, what are the values of the EHCI Registers?_

 Let's decode the values of the USB EHCI Registers, to make sure that PinePhone is returning the right values...